FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Sprint Speed - Sprinting Doubles your Movement Speed, also improving your Dodge Bonus by the same amount, but in exchange disables the user's ability to use all Skills and Offensive Actions unless the ability states the ability to do so; in exchange for 1 Offensive Action, the user can use the Tactical Retreat Manoeuvre to instantly start Sprinting to run away from combat.
 	- Health Regeneration - At the start of each creature's Turn in a Round, they gain HP equal to the Base HP Regen; negated by Malachite (anti-heal Debuff), outside of combat the HP Regen is applied each second instead of every Turn (6 seconds) of combat, while in-combat they can only heal at the start of their Turn.
 	- Critical Strikes - A chance to increase your total damage by double the output.
 Effects like Healing, Buffs, and Debuffs do not benefit from Crits.
+	- Weapon Item Bonus - For each Item the Player has collected that's considered a Weapon, increase the Base Damage the user deals by 1/2/3/5 per item and stack based on the rarity of the Item itself.
+	- Hit DC - The number that determines
 - Conditions
 	- Burn - Creatures suffering the Burn Condition are set on fire for 2 Turns, causing creatures to take a Unique DOT that does not stack upon itself.
 	- Launched - Creatures affected by this Condition are lifted into the air 3m (10ft).
 	- Stunned - For the duration of the Condition, the creature is unable to act at all unless they are immune to the Condition, stopping all movement from the creature while also making them unable to Attack or Dodge.
 	- Malachite - The creature affected by this Debuff gains no benefits from Health Regen or HP Restoration effects.
+	- Invisible - This creature is not visible by sight, but can be physically felt if the creature were to move in contact with another, but does not reveal them upon contact.
+Creatures other than Monsters are able to try and aim an attack in a direction or spot on the battlefield where they believe an Invisible Creature might be to attack them, but Monsters do not try to attack something they cannot see, even if they can feel it.
+Invisible Creatures can still be hit by AOE/Hit-Scan projectiles if they're either in the way or within the AOE when it deals damage, and can give visual or audible indicators when injured with Skills, but aren't revealed when they take DOT.
 - Status Buffs/Debuffs
 	- Frenzy: Increases the affected creature's Dodge Bonus by +5 and +2 or a Dodge Bonus of +5 and +1 Offensive Action.
+# Campaign Style
+When making this system, I had 4 styles of play in mind:
+- Traditional Tabletop: In the style of a traditional Tabletop RPG with a story, there's plenty of avenue for encounters- simple or even creative, with a unique flare considering the ever-present threat of spawning monsters (Encounters are determined by the DM, with 'random encounters' being the equivalent to sudden spawns)
+- Roleplay-centric: In a more free-form encounter, movement and performance is dictated more by roleplay-style descriptions with damage being depicted with the system (Combat is usually searched for, rather than being chased after by Monsters, giving greater freedom for player-interactions and character building)
+- Roguelike: Played like the game, Encounters continue throughout the game gradually with waves of enemies that'll continuously, with 1-minute grace periods to find Monuments, Item Boxes, or Shrines of interest, with the main aim being trying to survive for as long as possible and becoming a powerhouse, or reach one of the many endings normally available in the game (ROR2 but if Tabletop, harder to keep track of, but plays more like a game than an experience)
+- Story-Writing Base: Essentially a collection of numbers and details to give both people and players a greater idea of how Monsters, items, and special encounters work in this version of the universe, or closely to the original source material (Not really used as a 1-to-1 comparison for combat or world-interactions, but can be a helpful base for creating ideas for the universe)

 # Difficulty "Setting"
 For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls and Dodge Rolls being rolled are made with one of the following Dice Systems with the following rules (Note: DC = Difficulty Class i.e. how difficult it is to meet or surpass; you can choose to combine multiple Dice Systems to improve Difficulty if you so wish to add more complexity):
 - General Difficulty Dice System for Attack Rolls (Consistent; might be too simple; either remain a single difficulty, or up to DM's discretion for creativeness)